Danny Malin

-Danny Malin (born November 1979) is an English YouTube personality.
+Danny Malin (born November 1979) is an English YouTube personality and food critic.
 He is the former host of the YouTube series Rate My Takeaway, in which he visited and reviewed takeaway food shops, mainly in Northern England, although some reviews included London, New York, Los Angeles, Las Vegas and various cities in Scotland, Wales and Ireland.
 Rate My Takeaway had over 785,000 subscribers and more than 197 million views from its beginning in June 2020 until Malin left in September 2025.

 Malin has also featured as a regular speaker on the British daytime television show Steph's Packed Lunch.

 In December 2021, Malin released a charity single titled "Santa's Takeaway" in a bid to get the Christmas number one single.
 The Trussell Trust and Mind were the charities to benefit.